 There are four bargaining units for unlicensed shipboard employees, which is down from six year-over-year.
 The Seafarers' International Union (SIU) represents three unlicensed employee bargaining units.
-The next unlicensed contracts due for negotiation are the Unifor and SIU DDB agreements, both of which expire in 2023.
 A new agreement was reached for NACC unlicensed employees in 2022, which achieved the Company's goal to consolidate three bargaining units into one.
-The next unlicensed contracts due for negotiation are the Unifor and SIU Domestic Dry-Bulk agreements, both of which expire in 2023.
-Negotiations for the SIU agreement are scheduled to begin in March 2023, whereas the Company has proposed starting negotiations with Unifor in June 2023.
+Both the SIU and Unifor Domestic Dry Bulk agreements were negotiated in 2023.
+The new SIU agreement expires in 2028, whereas the new Unifor agreement expires in 2027.
+The next labour agreement to expire is the SIU contract for Algoma Tankers Limited.
+Negotiations are tentatively scheduled to begin in May of 2024.